-In the summers of 2017 and 2019, the city of Berlin was hit by heavy rainfall leading to urban flooding in several places due to limited capacities of the sewer systems.
-In both years, also other places in the vicinity of Berlin were affected, e.g. Leegebruch and Potsdam in 2017 and again Potsdam in 2019.
-This enables a comparison of how residents in different places were affected, how they coped with the impacts and how they adapt.
+In the summers of 2017 and 2019, the city of Berlin was hit by heavy rainfall leading to urban flooding in several locations due to limited capacities of the sewer systems.
+In both years, this led to considerable disruptions of the daily life and high property damage.
+With focus on two particularly impressive events in 2017 and 2019 a taskforce, consisting of two subgroups, investigated (1) the meteorological characteristics of both events as well as (2) the hazard and vulnerability of the Berlin population to heavy rainfall.

 A comparative meteorological reconstruction of the 2017 and 2019 heavy rainfall events revealed fundamental differences between the two storms.
 For example, the 2017 event was not a typical heavy rain event, as it was characterised by a relatively large spatial extent and long duration of rain, whereas the 2019 storm was a typical short duration heavy rain event with a distinct spatial heterogeneity.
 Subsequent statistical analysis indicated that the 2017 event should be classified as a large-scale extreme event with exceedance probabilities below 1 % for longer precipitation durations (i.e., return periods of over 100 years).
 In contrast, in 2019 similar exceedance probabilities were observed only locally and for shorter durations (1-2 h).